gvwilson/thirdbit/src/ideas/nwit.md

 1. Fang et al 2024: "Weak Ties Explain Open Source Innovation" <https://arxiv.org/abs/2411.05646> "…weak ties (reflecting low-intensity, infrequent interactions) act as bridges and connect people to different social circles…do [they] facilitate creativity in software in similar ways?"
 This paper's answer is "yes", and that "the diversity of projects in which developers engage correlates positively with [fugure] innovativeness…whereas the volume of interactions exerts minimal influence."

-1. Borysenkov et al 2024: "Analyzing Logs of Large-Scale Software Systems using Time Curves Visualization" <https://arxiv.org/abs/2411.05533> I don't know nearly enough about monitoring distributed systems to know how useful this is—I'd welcome comments from others who do after reading the paper.
+1. Borysenkov et al 2024: "Analyzing Logs of Large-Scale Software Systems using Time Curves Visualization" <https://arxiv.org/abs/2411.05533> I don't know nearly enough about monitoring distributed systems to know how useful this is-I'd welcome comments from others who do after reading the paper.

-1. Brown et al 2024: "Measuring Software Innovation with Open Source Software Development Data" <https://arxiv.org/abs/2411.05087> "We examine dependency growth and release complexity among ∼200,000 unique releases from 28,000 unique packages [in] JavaScript, Python, and Ruby over two years post-release… Major versions show differential, strong prediction of one-year lagged log change in dependencies [and] semantic versioning of OSS releases correlates with complexity and predict downstream adoption."
+1. Brown et al 2024: "Measuring Software Innovation with Open Source Software Development Data" <https://arxiv.org/abs/2411.05087> "We examine dependency growth and release complexity among ~200,000 unique releases from 28,000 unique packages [in] JavaScript, Python, and Ruby over two years post-release… Major versions show differential, strong prediction of one-year lagged log change in dependencies [and] semantic versioning of OSS releases correlates with complexity and predict downstream adoption."

-1. Zhang et al 2024: "Extracting Database Access-control Policies From Web Applications" <https://arxiv.org/abs/2411.11380>.
+1. Zhang et al 2024: "Extracting Database Access-control Policies From Web Applications" <https://arxiv.org/abs/2411.11380> Uses a concolic execution to explore execution paths in an application, consolidating their data queries in order to reverse engineer the actual access policy.

 1. Cappendijk et al 2024: "Generating Energy-efficient code with LLMs" <https://arxiv.org/abs/2411.10599>.
+Finds that "no single optimization prompt consistently decreases energy consumption for the same LLM across the different Python code problems."

 1. Vu et al 2024: "A Study of Malware Prevention in Linux Distributions" <https://arxiv.org/abs/2411.11017>.
+Found that only one Linux distribution actively scans for malware, and that open-source malware scanners are (in their words) underwhelming.

 1. Ramos et al 2024: "Are Large Language Models Memorizing Bug Benchmarks?" <https://arxiv.org/abs/2411.13323> "certain models, in particular codegen-multi, exhibit significant evidence of memorization in widely used benchmarks like Defects4J, while newer models trained on larger datasets like LLaMa 3.1 exhibit limited signs of leakage."